 When your guests begin to arrive, it’s important to have something tasty to start soaking up the holiday cocktails.
-Some of the recipes can be made ahead of time, some are a breeze to prepare, and all of them are delicious!

 Who doesn’t love a festive cheese ball?
 Serve it with crackers, pits bread, even apples and pears- a wonderful way to start Thanksgiving dinner.